cvs-health/testaro/README.md

 ],
 ```

-That means that a test (i.e. a command with a `type` property having the value `'test'`) must have a string-valued `which` property and may optionally have a string-valued `what` property.
+That means that a test (i.e. a command with a `type` property having the value `'test'`) must have a string-valued `which` property naming a test and may optionally have a string-valued `what` property describing the test.

 If a particular test either must have or may have any other properties, those properties must be specified in the `tests` property in `commands.js`.